vladvasiliu/ss2pl/README.md

   will then be modified multiple times.
 * The program expects to be the only entity interacting with the configured Security Groups.
 It will remove any rules that don't correspond to the Akamai SiteShield Maps!
+* There's no AWS API that allows authorizing and revoking Security Group rules in a same call, so the rule change is not atomic.
+The program may therefore be able to authorize new IPs but fail to revoke old ones.

 ## License